3bento/learn-code-here/README.md

 Hi!
 There are simple files with a couple of courses to study and learn about programming.
 Here we have couple of different resources, you should know a little about all of them, and later just go on and learn more about what you really like.

-**Note:** I recommend you start as backend first.
-I am focus on update  the backend first.
-Because I know more about backend development than frontend development. :)
+**Note:** I recommend you start with the backend first.
+I am focusing on updating  the backend first, because I know more about backend development than frontend development. :)

 | Name | Description |Link|
 |--|--|--|